Educator Diversity - University of Houston

 The Community Teacher Equity Development (CTED) program partners with school districts and organizations to help paraprofessionals, substitute teachers, other school staff, parents and community members become certified teachers.

-• remain in local school communities and continue in the profession.
+• contribute long-term to local school communities and the teaching profession.

-The program has partnerships with Aldine ISD, Alief ISD, Houston ISD and the Houston Federation of Teachers as of August 2022.
+The program has had partnerships with Aldine ISD, Alief ISD, Houston ISD, Spring ISD and the Houston Federation of Teachers.

 Questions?
 Contact cted@cougarnet.uh.edu